Home

 • "Take heed therefore unto yourselves, and to all the flock, over the which the Holy Ghost hath made you overseers, to feed the Church of God, which he hath purchased with his own blood."

-Here our lord says it plainly, it is the Church of God that He has purchased.
-So anyone coming into the Church is claiming to be bought of God.
-2nd Peter is speaking of 'them' as part of the external or corporate Church bought by the Lord.
-The Church was purchased, and these come in as part of that Church, therefore the language is of them denying the Lord who bought them.
-Even though they are unsaved, they have entered in as part of that external Church, and are thus, corporately, part of 'them' who were bought.
-It is important to understand that the topic here is not the purchase of the individual Christian by the death of Christ, but the topic is the deception of false Christians who by private interpretations, bring damnable heresies into this Church "denying the Lord who bought them."
-Remember, these warnings are being addressed to the Church.
-In other words, these are false prophets or false teachers coming into the Church, who 'call themselves Christian,' but who by their doctrines, deny the Christ that bought them (Christians).
-It is not saying Christ bought false Christians, rather, that they are professed Christians, part of the external New Covenant Church, who, 'by their heresy' deny the Christ that bought them.
+Here our lord says it plainly that it is the church of God that has been purchased.
+So anyone coming into the church of God is clearly claiming to be bought of God.
+2nd Peter is speaking of "them" as part of the external or corporate church.
+Even though they are unsaved, they have entered in as part of that Covenant church that was bought, and denying Christ means they deny Him that bought them as the church.
+It is important to understand that the topic here is not the purchase of the individual Christian by the death of Christ, but the topic is the deception of false Christians who by private interpretations, lies, and man-made doctrines bring damnable heresies into this church, thus "denying the Lord who bought them."
+Remember, these warnings are being addressed to the church.
+In other words, beware--for a tree is known by its fruits.
+It is not saying Christ bought false Christians, rather, that they profess to be Christians bought by the Lord, and yet by their heresy, they deny Christ who bought the church.

 Looking at the context of 2nd Peter bears this out.
-You'll note that Peter urges the Church in the preceding chapter (verse 10) to make their calling and election sure, and then throughout chapter 2 speaks of those in the external Church who are professing Christians, but are not truly saved.
+You'll note that Peter urges the church in the preceding chapter (verse 10) to make their calling and election sure, and then throughout chapter 2 speaks of those in the external Covenant church who are professing Christians, but are not truly saved.

 2 Peter 2:20-22